anuragambuja/data-engineering-gcp/BigQuery.md

 - Query using
   - Standard SQL
   - legacy SQL
+- Schema auto-detection
+  - Schema auto-detection enables BigQuery to infer the schema for CSV, JSON, or Google Sheets data.
+  - Schema auto-detection is available when you load data into BigQuery and when you query an external data source.
+  - You don't need to enable schema auto-detection for Avro, Parquet, ORC, Firestore export, or Datastore export files.
+These file formats are self-describing, so BigQuery automatically infers the table schema from the source data.
+For Parquet, Avro, and Orc files, you can optionally provide an explicit schema to override the inferred schema.

 ## External Tables
 - An external data source is a data source that you can query directly from BigQuery, even though the data is not stored in BigQuery storage.
 BigQuery has two different mechanisms for querying external data: